-PUBLIC LIABILITY INSURANCE (SERVICE ORGANISATIONS)
+PUBLIC LIABILITY INSURANCE SERVICE ORGANISATION

 Public Liability Insurance (PLI) requirements for service organisations hosting Community Service Program students can be categorised as involving greater or lesser risk.
 The level of risk depends on the nature of the service activity being undertaken by the students.
 Service activities that are more passive in nature are usually less risky than those that require more active physical participation.
 A wide variety of service activities will be undertaken by students.
 Some examples of service activities that could be classified as passive or active are provided below.
 However, as with other areas of risk management, principals and Community Service Program Coordinators will need to exercise their professional judgement in matching a service activity with a category.

-PASSIVE: \$5 million PLI

-Examples: Verbal and/or social interaction with a resident of an aged care facility; tutoring a primary student in reading or maths; participating as a member of a Youth Advisory Council.
+PASSIVE: \$5 million PLI Examples: Verbal and/or social interaction with a resident of an aged care facility; tutoring a primary student in reading or maths; participating as a member of a Youth Advisory Council.

-ACTIVE: \$10 million PLI

-Examples: Environmental or restoration projects; coaching/umpiring individuals, small groups or sporting teams; fundraising e.g. door knocking in the suburbs; surf lifesaving patrols.
+ACTIVE: \$10 million PLI Examples: Environmental or restoration projects; coaching/umpiring individuals, small groups or sporting teams; fundraising e.g. door knocking in the suburbs; surf lifesaving www.policies.det.wa.edu.au.

-For further information see Departmental Insurance Covers - Risk Cover Fund Guidelines located at www.policies.det.wa.edu.au.
 The Certificates of Currency are also available to download.

+For further information see Departmental Insurance Covers - Risk Cover Fund Guidelines located at